-Punjab polls: AAP puts out phone number for people to nominate the party’s CM candidate
+Punjab polls: AAP puts out phone number for voters to nominate the party’s CM candidate

-The ‘janata chunegi apna CM’ drive will run till the evening of January 17, Arvind Kejriwal said.
+The ‘janata chunegi apna CM’ drive will run till the evening of January 17, Aam Aadmi Party National Convenor Arvind Kejriwal said.

-The Aam Aadmi Party on Thursday urged the residents of Punjab to recommend chief ministerial candidates for the upcoming state elections.
+The Aam Aadmi Party on Thursday urged the voters of Punjab to recommend chief ministerial candidates for the upcoming state elections.

-Flanked by the party’s state unit chief Bhagwant Mann and state-in-charge Raghav Chadha at a press conference in Chandigarh, Aam Aadmi Party National Convenor Arvind Kejriwal announced a phone number (7074870748) on which people could call or send messages to name a person of their choice as the chief ministerial candidate.
+Flanked by the party’s state unit chief Bhagwant Mann and state-in-charge Raghav Chadha at a press conference in Chandigarh, Aam Aadmi Party National Convenor Arvind Kejriwal announced a phone number (7074870748) on which voters could call or send messages to name a person of their choice as the chief ministerial candidate.

 “We often see that parties name relatives of politicians as the chief minister candidate,” Kejriwal told reporters.
 “Bhagwant Mann is very dear to me.
 He is my younger brother...I had suggested that we should make him [the chief ministerial candidate], but he [Mann] said that we should consult the people.”